ahoys/tunnelerjs/README.md

 7) From now on you can start the bot with `node tunneler` command.

 ## Configuration
 `config/settings.json` contains settings for the bot.
 The settings are server specific.
+If the used server cannot be found from the settings, default settings will be used instead.

-Use your server's id to recognize the server, see the included default settings.json for examples.
+You can use your server's id to identificate the server for the bot.

 **enable_anti_spam_filtering:** Enables automatic anti-spam measures if set to true.
+Enabled by default.

-**enable_quiet_mode:** When true, automatic actions are done in silence.
-Otherwise the bot will inform the channel about the bot.
+**enable_quiet_mode:** Enables quiet mode to anti spam capabilities.
+No information about the banned spammer is given.
+Enabled by default.

-**enable_client_commands:** Various special features that can be activated with client commands, eg. `@Tunneler ping`
+**enable_client_commands:** Various special features that can be activated with client commands, eg. `@Tunneler ping`.
+These are disabled by default.